 The royal palace of Blahbatu is located at Jalan Raya Udayana no. 2 Blahbatuh, Gianyar, Bali.
 It was built in the 16th century.

-* Foto’s old Bali, ancient sites and puputan: link
+* Foto old sites on Bali: link

 About the king (- 2018)

 King or Penglingsir of Puri Ageng Blahbatuh is I Gusti Ngurah Djelantik, the 24th of the dynasty Sri Kesari Warmadewa.
 He died 15 nov.
 2018.

-About the palace
+About the palace of Blahbatu, 16th century

 The palace is not only used as a resting place of the king and worship, but also used as a place of education and historical tourism.
 Puri Ageng Blahbatuh as one of the largest palaces in Gianyar now contribute as one of the places of tourist destinations of interest.
 Puri Ageng Blahbatuh is located at Jalan Raya Udayana no. 2 Blahbatuh Gianyar Bali.